mikependon/RepoDB.NET/pages/classes/classproperty.md

 This class is used as a container of the `System.Reflection.PropertyInfo` object.
 It is one of the core class that helps the library speed up the manipulation of the class properties.

-To extract the properties of an entity, use the [PropertyCache](/cacher/propertycache) or object.
+To extract the properties of the entity, use the [PropertyCache](/cacher/propertycache) object.

 ```csharp
 var properties = PropertyCache.Get<Person>();